an-minyoung/an-minyoung.github.io/_posts/2020-01-15-radial_basis_functions.markdown

     <img class="col one " src="{{ site.baseurl }}/assets/img/Figure_4.png">
 </div>

 Modeling photoreceptor response provides insight to how information is gathered and processed at the cellular level, and it's the network of these cone cells that provide the stimulus we interpret as color.
+Techniques like this are already in use in glasses for correcting colorblindness.